SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 Is histamine intolerance the same as mast cell activation syndrome?

 No, though the two conditions share overlapping symptoms.
 Mast cell activation syndrome involves inappropriate activation of mast cells, which release histamine and other mediators.
 Histamine intolerance specifically relates to impaired histamine degradation, often linked to low DAO activity.
+Appropriate blood testing can sometimes help differentiate between the two.

 Where can I get histamine-related blood testing in London?